You have probably heard that aspirin prevents

 in people with

-.
-But did you know that it also works in healthy people without pre-existing cardiovascular problems?
+coronary artery disease.
+It also works in healthy people without pre-existing cardiovascular problems.
 Research has shown that aspirin is effective in preventing first heart attacks in healthy people who have risk factors for the disease.
-It does this by staving off blood clots that can trigger heart attacks.
-But does this mean everyone should be taking aspirin therapy?
-According to the studies, the answer to that question is no, unless you have risk factors for the disease.
+It does this by reducing formation of blood clots that can trigger heart attacks.
+However, not everyone should be taking aspiring therapy.

-The US Preventive Services Task Force (USPSTF), an independent panel of medical experts, recommends aspirin therapy in the following groups:
+The United States Preventive Services Task Force (USPSTF), an independent panel of medical experts, recommends aspirin therapy in the following groups:

 Men aged 45-79 to reduce the risk of heart attacks